azstack/JavaScript-SDK/README.md

 ```
 Parameters:

-> lastUpdate: only get list of conversations that have change after [lastUpdate] (tính bằng miliseconds)
+> lastUpdate: only get list of conversations that have change after [lastUpdate] (in miliseconds)

 > type: type = 1 (chat 1 - 1), type = 2 (chat group)